 2. Open tin of black beans and drain in a sieve.
 Hold under running water, until the water runs clear.

 3. Add into a food processor all of the ingredients, except the chocolate chips.
-Process until the batter is smooth (be mindful not to over process it by letting it run for ages).
-The batter will be liquidey but with a thick enough consistency to hold together.
+Process until the batter is smooth (try not to leave the food processor running for ages - best not to over-process the mixture).
+The batter will be be super thick, with enough consistency to hold together.
 Remove the blade and mix through a small handful of chocolate chips, reserving a few to sprinkle on top.

-4. Spoon tablespoons of the mixture onto the baking tray, and shape (using your spoon/finger) into cookie shapes if required - you should get 9-10 cookies form the mixture.
+4. Spoon tablespoons of the mixture onto the baking tray, and shape (using your spoon/finger) into cookie shapes if required - you should get around 10 cookies form the mixture.
 Drop a few chocolate chips on top.